ktorio/ktor-documentation/topics/lib.md

 <chunk id="install_feature">

-To install the `%feature_name%` feature, pass it to the `install` function in the application initialization code.
+To install the `%feature_name%` plugin, pass it to the `install` function in the application initialization code.
 This can be the `main` function ...

 ```kotlin
 import io.ktor.features.*